-7. Honey – this is one of the few products that do not spoil as it has a very high acidity that stops the bacteria completely and they can not survive in it.
+This is one of the few products that do not spoil as it has a very high acidity that stops the bacteria completely and they can not survive in it.
 Besides, there is no moisture in it to feed them.
 Honey is a natural source of vitamins, minerals and antioxidants.
-It has antibacterial and anti fungal properties.
+It has antibacterial and anti-fungal properties.
 There are many benefits for the body of raw honey: it helps cough and sore throats, strengthens the immune system, lowers cholesterol levels, cleanses the liver and colon from parasites, helps the development of beneficial bacteria in the intestine, improves blood circulation, relieves burns and promotes faster tissue repair, hydrates skin, gives energy and reduces fatigue.
 Also, honey helps break down fat in the body, although there are many more calories than sugar.

 This is one of the best probiotic foods with several important probiotic strains, which is where many of the kefir benefits come from.
 It also contains high levels of vitamin B12, calcium, magnesium, vitamin K2, biotin, folate and enzymes.
 Kefir has many benefits to the body – boosts immunity, supports digestion, improves lactose intolerance, heals skin, improves allergies, builds bone strength and more.

-9. Fiber – they are extremely beneficial to the body and should be taken with food every day.
+They are extremely beneficial to the body and should be taken with food every day.
 Unlike other nutrients like fats, proteins or carbohydrates, which your body breaks down and absorbs, fiber isn’t digested by your body.
-Although the fibers are not absorbed by the body, they can seriously affect its ability to digest other types of nutrients.
-Daily fiber intake helps maintain healthy weight, prevent of diabetes, digestive problems, heart disease and some types of cancer.
+Although the fibers are not absorbed by the body, they can seriously affect their ability to digest other types of nutrients.
+Daily fiber intake helps maintain a healthy weight, prevent diabetes, digestive problems, heart disease and some types of cancer.

 Another way to get more fiber is to eat foods like cereal, granola bars or yogurt, with fiber added.
 With fiber supplements such as Metamucil, you can get some more fiber in case you need extra.
 There are some people that don’t feel good after eating foods with added fiber.
 If you need more fiber for some reason, consult your doctor to find the best option for you.
 Fiber supplements don’t provide the variety of fibers, vitamins, minerals and other nutrients that foods can do.
-So, maybe will be better to add fiber supplements to your healthy diet and to try to eat variety of fruits, vegetables and the other fiber- rich foods.
+So, maybe it will be better to add fiber supplements to your healthy diet and to try to eat a variety of fruits, vegetables, and other fiber-rich foods.

-10. Dark chocolate – maybe it’s hard to believe (at least it was for me), but dark chocolate can be very helpful in fighting off a cold.
-It contains concentration of theobromine, an antioxidant that has been proven to alleviate coughing.
+Maybe it’s hard to believe (at least it was for me), but dark chocolate can be very helpful in fighting off a cold.
+It contains a concentration of theobromine, an antioxidant that has been proven to alleviate coughing.
 Theobromine may help to boost the immune system by protecting the body’s cells from free radicals.
 They can damage the body’s cells and may contribute to disease.
 The body produces free radicals when it breaks down food or comes into contact with pollutants.
-In order to be most useful, the black chocolate must be high in cocoa (minimum 80%).
+To be most useful, the black chocolate must be high in cocoa (minimum 80%).

 I hope this article has been helpful to you!
 I would love it if you leave a comment or share it!
 Thank you!